Last Update: V1.0 / 20 November 2018

 13.4 All disputes arising from or in connection with this contract are subject to the laws of the Federal Republic of Germany.

-This document is also available as PDF file following the link: www.laschet.com/en/download/ .
+This document is available as PDF file following the link: www.laschet.com/en/download/ .

 You may contact us any time.
-Please send us more details on your requirements so that we can provide you with more detailed information.
+Please send us more details about your questions.
+We will be glad to help you.